muratk5n/thirdwave/en/README.md

 ---

-The book *The Meat Racket*: "GIPSA [is] the antitrust regulator that was created before the Great Depression specifically to regulate U.S. meat companies...  gained its authority over meat companies from a law called the Packers and Stockyards Act, which was passed in 1921.
+From the book *The Meat Racket*: "GIPSA [is] the antitrust regulator that was created before the Great Depression specifically to regulate U.S. meat companies...  gained its authority over meat companies from a law called the Packers and Stockyards Act, which was passed in 1921.
 The act was passed with the goal of breaking up the 'meat trust,' a collection of five companies that controlled about 85 percent of the market (a lesser degree of concentration than existed in 2000).

 By 2005, GIPSA seemed to have drawn into a shell of nonenforcement.
 The reasons were partly due to the reorganization